Bears opt to make sweeping changes, fire GM Pace, coach Nagy

 Nagy led Chicago to a 12-4 record and NFC North championship in 2018 after the Bears hired him off Andy Reid’s staff in Kansas City.
 But things fizzled after that.

-They dropped eight of nine games before winning two of the final three.
+“They both brought a lot to the Bears.
+Ultimately, on the field, the results weren’t where we wanted,” Phillips said.

+McCaskey cited sloppy play and struggles on offense — Chicago was 24th overall and 27th in scoring this season — as well as a lengthy skid for the third year in a row as reasons for change.

+The Bears lost eight of nine at one point.
 Frustrated fans made their feelings clear, chanting “Fire Nagy!
 Fire Nagy!”
+McCaskey said his 99-year-old mother, team matriarch Virginia McCaskey, told him, “‘I’m very, very disappointed’” in the way the season went.

 “I thought we underachieved,” cornerback Jaylon Johnson said.
 “We have the players to be a contending team, and then for us not to get to the playoffs, it’s definitely disappointing.”